-Condition Condition Requirement Comment / Finding Compliance Status & Recommendation PKCT Response/Action period.
+Condition Condition Requirement Comment / Finding Compliance Status & Recommendation PKCT Response/Action that sediment levels were cleaned out to less than 5% on 28 May 2015 when weather permitted.
+The non-compliance was reported in the Annual Return for the 2015 / 2016 period.
 The Central Pond Upgrade project was completed in February 2016. • A dredging program was undertaken in August 2015 and September 2015 in the Settlement Lagoon.
 The program utilised a suction cutter dredge feeding a wet-slurry into a network of geotextile bags.
 The bags allowed water to escape while trapping and storing sediment for later removal.
 Ongoing monitoring is required; however, Site management reported an improvement in water clarity as well as a reduction in the TSS levels of discharge water since dredging was completed.
 Site management also reported that use of the geotextile bags allows scheduled cleaning of the Settlement Lagoon regardless of the weather conditions. • The northern pond was surveyed on the 1 June 2015 and found sediment to be at 21% of design capacity.
 The pond was desilted and then re-surveyed on the 10 June 2016 which confirmed sediment volume at 1% of design capacity.
 Given the reported Annual Return non-compliance for the period 2015 / 2016 this condition was found to be non-compliant.
-REC-2017-05 - Update the Pond Settlement Level Monitoring Procedure, PR.HS.922, Doc ID 922 to include reference to the Pond Capacity spread sheet. sediment levels in the ponds and ensure compliance with Condition 04.2 of EPL1625 REC-2017-05 - PKCT will Update the Pond Sediment Level Monitoring Procedure, PR.HS.922, Doc ID 922 to include reference to the Pond Capacity spread sheet.
-Action by: PKCT Environmental Specialist Completion Date: 30/09/2017 July 2018 Action Status: Complete.
-Document was updated within SharePoint to include links and reference to Pond Capacity Spreadsheet.
-EPL 1625, M1.3 The following records must be kept in respect of any samples required to be collected for the purposes of this licence: The EPL Water Quality Data spreadsheet included the date, time and initials of the person who collected the sample for each of the monitoring points.
-Compliant OFI-2017-11 - Ensure the contractor undertaking Finding accepted OFI-2017-11 - PKCT will liaise with our a) the date(s) on which the sample was Depositional dust sampling was being undertaken by SGS.
-SGS complete an Environmental Dust Sheet which includes the the depositional dust monitoring includes a contractor undertaking the depositional dust
+REC-2017-05 - Update the Pond Settlement Level Monitoring Procedure, PR.HS.922, Doc ID 922 to include reference to the Pond Capacity spread sheet. utilise its Pond Sediment Level Monitoring Procedure to manage sediment levels in the ponds and ensure compliance with Condition 04.2 of EPL1625 July 2020 Action Status: Complete.
+REC-2017-05 - PKCT will Update the Pond Sediment Level Monitoring Procedure, PR.HS.922, Doc ID 922 to include reference to the Pond Capacity spread sheet.
+Action by: PKCT Environmental Specialist Completion Date: 30/09/2017 July 2020 Action Status: Complete.
+Document was updated within SharePoint to include links and reference to Pond